11 Things You Didn’t Know About Doritos

 There are some wild flavors

 There have been well over 100 different flavors.
-These range from classic, like Spicy Nacho and Cool Ranch, to wacky with flavors like Late-Night Cheeseburger, Ranch-Dipped Chicken Wings and Mountian Dew.
+These range from classic, like Spicy Nacho and Cool Ranch, to wacky with flavors like Late-Night Cheeseburger, Ranch-Dipped Chicken Wings and Mountain Dew.
 If you’re traveling abroad, be sure to check out Olive, Yogurt and Mint or Clam Chowder flavored Doritos.
-Speaking of crazy flavors, check out what OREO has in store for 2019.
+Speaking of crazy flavors, check out what Oreo has in store for 2019.

 They’ve had a major makeover